-For females – the risk of cancer is high in all intact females.
+Sadly, for females – the risk of cancer is high in all intact females regardless of age.

 The recommendation for female golden retrievers is to leave them intact for as long as possible, or perform the spay surgery at 2 years and watch them closely for cancer (twice yearly vet exams is recommended by oncology experts).

 For male golden retrievers – their risk profile for both joint diseases and cancer has a high enough incidence rate to recommend neutering at around 1 year of age.

 For males to have some protection from joint disorders, the recommendation is to neuter after 6mths.

 For females, the recommendation is to spay after one year to provide protection against joint disorders.

 This breed is at high risk of cancer.
 To lower these risks, the recommendation for both sexes is to perform desexing surgery after 2 years of age.

 This is another high-risk cancer breed, however, it appears the risk is only for females.
 Hence, the recommendation is to spay females after 2 years of age.

 There is a slightly increased risk of cancer for females collie dogs only.